python-can-define-radio/sdr-course/classroom_activities/Ch02_Basics/030_Oversampling_Undersampling.md

 ## 2.
 ## Try this.
-## Notice that the wave degrades at higher frequencies.
+## Notice that the wave degrades the closer the frequency gets to the sample rate.
 from pcdr import makeRealWave_time import matplotlib.pyplot as plt